Yatir-Solan/Genome_analysis-Variant_Discovery/README.md

     --output-file-format VCF
 ```

 The output of GATK’s ***Funcotator*** function is the same VCF but enriched with the annotations within it.
 The annotations are designated to appear in the INFO column, and they are described in the header sections as FUNCOTATION.
-In the code box below I’ve selected the first 4 variant records and asked to see the INFO column only.
+In the code box below I’ve selected the first 4 variant records and extracted the 8th column (which is the INFO column) only.
 As can be seen, after the ‘FUNCOTATION=’ string in brackets ‘[’ / ‘]’ there are several values delimited by vertical bars ‘|’ pipes.
 These values are the functional annotations, that were enriched by ***Funcotator.*** Each corresponds with the variant record they are found in.

 ```bash
 -->> grep -v '^##' SRR5439568_Hplocall_snps_fltrd_anttd.vcf | cut -f 8 | head